Effective Date: 7-2-2021

 When possible, with the best interest of the child in mind, arranging for the child to continue to attend the same school should be discussed during the 72-hour Family Support Team meeting.

-Permanency Planning Review Team (PPRT) meetings – These meetings must be held prior to six months from the date the child entered care, and then every six months thereafter for as long as the CD maintains custody.
-The PPRT is comprised of the same people as the FST except that at least one person not responsible for the case management of, or delivery of services to, either the child or the parents must participate in the PPR.
-The Permanency Planning Review Team’s purpose is to determine:
+6, 12, and 18-month Family Support Team meetings – These meetings must be held prior to six months from the date the child entered care, and then every six months thereafter for as long as the CD maintains custody.
+The purpose of these meetings is to determine:

 - The safety, health and well-being of the child and their adjustment to placement